An algorithm for Tambara-Yamagami quantum invariants of 3-manifolds, parameterized by the first Betti number: The role of the Betti number in Tambara-Yamagami invariants

-Replacing $|t|^{O(t)}_\theta$ by the appropriate values and factorizing, we rewrite the partial state sum for a fixed 1-cocycle $\alpha$.
+Replacing $|t|^{O(t)}_\theta$ by the appropriate values and factorizing, we now rewrite the partial state sum at the 1-cocycle $\alpha$.
 For an admissible coloring $\theta$ and an $m$-quad tetrahedron $t$ in $\theta$ (either flat or crooked), define $\chi_{\theta(t)}$ to be the value $\chi(a,b)$ where $a,b$ are the colors in $\theta$ assigned to the two opposite edges not colored by $m$ in the (flat or crooked) $m$-quad tetrahedron $t$.
 With this notation, one can check:

 where: